miftarienis/Product/README.md

 # Product Menagement System

-Product Menagement System is a system where you can manage the products by adding or deleting them.
+Product Management System is a system where you can manage the products by adding or deleting them.

 ## What's inside